-Mr. Ruest was appointed CN's Executive Vice-President and Chief Marketing Officer ("CMO") on January 1, 2010, and is responsible for providing the strategic direction and leadership for CN's Sales, Marketing and Supply Chain Solutions groups.
+On March 5, 2018, the Board of Directors appointed Mr. Ruest as the Interim President and CEO of the Company.
+Mr. Ruest maintains his duties as CN's Executive Vice-President and CMO, a position he has occupied since January 1, 2010.
+In that role Mr. Ruest is responsible for providing the strategic direction and leadership for CN's Sales, Marketing and Supply Chain Solutions groups.